Accelerated Methods for Riemannian Min-Max Optimization Ensuring Bounded Geometric Penalties: Introduction

 Another motivation for studying g-convex settings is its potential to shed light on the non-g-convex case.
 Indeed, in Euclidean optimization, a deep understanding of convex problems has led to optimal methods for approximating stationary points.
 In fact a variety of these algorithms run convex methods as subroutines \citep{jin2017escape,carmon2019convex,li2022restarted}.

 \paragraph{Main results.} Previous works on Riemannian min-max optimization \citep{zhang2022minimax,jordan2022first} proposed and analyzed a Riemannian version of the extragradient method.
 These important works have two major limitations: \begin{itemize} \item[(a)] They assume that the smoothness constants in $x$ and $y$ are similar, i.e., they consider the $(\L, \L, \L)$-smooth and $(\mu,\mu)$-strongly convex case.
 However, in applications, often the smoothness constants in $x$ and $y$ are quite different, and this can be exploited to achieve faster algorithms. \item[(b)] They rely on the assumption that the iterates of their algorithms stay in some compact set specified \emph{a priori} but without a mechanism to enforce such constraints\footnote{Note that this assumption is not the same as the iterates staying in \emph{some} compact set a posteriori.}.
 This property is key to bound penalties in the convergence rates caused by the geometry, as these penalties grow with increasing distances between the iterates and a saddle point. \end{itemize} We address both these limitations, ensuring bounding geometric penalties.
-Our main contribution is a Riemannian Accelerated Min-Max Algorithm (\newtarget{def:acronym_riemannian_accelerated_min_max_algorithm}{\RAMMA{}}), which works in the finer setting of $(\Lx, \Ly, \Lxy)$-smoothness and $(\mux, \muy)$-strong g-convexity, addressing limitation (a), and enforces the iterates to stay in a predefined compact set via projections, addressing limitation (b). \RAMMA{} works by reducing the strongly g-convex, strongly g-concave (\SCSC{}) min-max problem to a sequence of strongly g-convex minimization problems.
+Our main contribution is a Riemannian Accelerated Min-Max Algorithm \newtarget{def:acronym_riemannian_accelerated_min_max_algorithm}{(\RAMMA{})}, which works in the finer setting of $(\Lx, \Ly, \Lxy)$-smoothness and $(\mux, \muy)$-strong g-convexity, addressing limitation (a), and enforces the iterates to stay in a predefined compact set via projections, addressing limitation (b). \RAMMA{} works by reducing the strongly g-convex, strongly g-concave (\SCSC{}) min-max problem to a sequence of strongly g-convex minimization problems.
 Also, via reductions to the \SCSC{} case, \RAMMA{} can be used to solve g-convex, g-concave (\CC{}) and strongly g-convex, g-concave (\SCC{}) min-max problems, obtaining the accelerated rate on $\epsilon$ in the \SCC{} case for the first time on Riemannian manifolds.
+Furthermore, using a variation of \RAMMA{}, which we refer to as \RAMMAWC{} (weakly-convex), we can extend our analysis to the non-convex, strongly g-convex (\NCSC{}) setting.